 Parenting

-Tuesday Patient Stories – Kissimmee Tales Chapter 7A – First Call
+Tuesday Patient Stories – Kissimmee Tales Chapter 9A – The Journey

 For the next few months, I’m excerpting chapters from the first of two books about my early years in family medicine in Kissimmee, Florida – The […]

-Thursday Ask Dr. Walt – Can lifestyle choices affect the quality and quantity of my life?
+Thursday Ask Dr. Walt – What are the dangers of obesity?

 March 5, 2010